web2py/py4web/apps/_dashboard/THEMES_GUIDE.md

 - verify `POST ../save_theme` succeeds
 - check `apps/_dashboard/user_settings.toml` is writable

+If the user is not logged in, theme changes still apply in the browser and are stored in localStorage, but backend persistence is skipped.

 ### Theme script not running
 - verify `theme.js` exists and has valid JavaScript
 - check browser console for syntax/runtime errors